AshutoshSharma343/Graphics-Editor-SE-Project/README.md

 - **Screen Management:** Functionalities include defining a rectangular area on the screen and zooming to fill the entire screen, fitting the entire graphics to the screen, and panning to shift the displayed drawing along any direction.
 - **Grouping:** Users can create groups of objects, allowing complex drawings to be managed efficiently.
 Groups behave as single entities for move, copy, and delete operations.
 - **Clipboard:** A set of 10 clipboards are provided for copying various selected entities (including groups) for future pasting at different locations.
+- **Smart AI Assistance:** The project also includes a smart AI assistant designed to help users in guiding them through the creation of use case diagrams, class diagrams, and other concepts related to software engineering.
+This feature aims to enhance the learning experience and provide additional support to users.

 ## Usage